 Earlier in the blog you mentioned “phase cancellation” as one of the reasons why bassline may sound flabby and not punch enough.
 Could you explain that please?

 Let’s take a simple audio sample.
 I’m going to use a kick drum from some sample library.
 Just a regular kick, nothing fancy:

 Now I’m going to duplicate the channel, add Utility tool to reverse the poles of the phase, and flatten this channel into a new piece of audio.
 Here is what’ve got:

 Take a closer look at the waveforms: their peaks go in the opposite way.
 And now listen to what happens when I’ll playback both of these samples at the same time:

 No, your speakers are fine.
 The result of these two samples playing together is silence — no sound, literally.
 This is what called a phase cancellation.

-Typically, in the real production your sounds’ phases won’t be exactly the opposite causing silence like in the example above, but even a subtle miss-phase will cancel some frequencies out.
-You should keep it in mind especially when dealing with low-frequency signal such as bassline.
+Typically, in the real production, your sounds’ phases won’t be exactly the opposite causing silence like in the example above, but even a subtle miss-phase will cancel some frequencies out.
+You should keep it in mind especially when dealing with a low-frequency signal such as bassline.

 Watch also this excerpt from Lynda course.
 It demonstrates phase cancellation of an acoustic signal but the principle applies pretty much in every production: